DO NOT FORGET TO CLICK ON ‘SAMURAI CLAN” FIRST

 Various ways of taking an opponent down using surprise attacks (kicking his legs out from under him), using various pain holds and chokes (Itami jime) to simple grabbing attacks combined with nerve strikes and throws (iki chigae) in some techniques, the idea of a quick drop to the ground to throw an opponent or counter a throw, is employed.

 Often these throws are executed by dropping to one knee and dragging the opponent down with the weight of one’s own body.
-Of course, Takagi Yoshin Ryu has a rich history and philosophy; much too complex to cover in a simple article.

 The following set of characteristics have been compiled by HANSHI ARIZA, as per his research, study and comprehensive DOCTORATE DISSERTATION on the subject matter.